SpikeLab-CL/xgboost_realtime_predictions/readme.md

 ## Realtime predictions using XGBoost in Google AppEngine

-Template application for serving [XGBoost](https://xgboost.readthedocs.io/en/latest/) models in Google AppEngine (using the 2nd generation of runtimes), the idea of the project is generate a template as base for easy deployment of models in a production environment.
+Template application for serving [XGBoost](https://xgboost.readthedocs.io/en/latest/) models in Google AppEngine (using the 2nd generation of runtimes), the idea of the project is generate a template as base for easy deployment of models in a production environment, the models are loaded from a bucket in Google Cloud Storage.

 #### Usage